-This provides an intuitive algorithm to find longest decreasing/increasing subsequences\footnote{To be clear, this does not produce a longest decreasing/increasing subsequence directly from the triple $(P,Q,\lambda)$, which above we noted is difficult.
-Instead, such subsequences are recovered from the Viennot diagram, whereas recovering the Viennot diagram from $(P,Q,\lambda)$ is still unintuitive.
-Viennot diagrams form a ``bridge'' between permutations and standard Young tableaux, making it easier to see information about both sides of the correspondence.}.
+This provides an intuitive algorithm to find longest decreasing/increasing subsequences; see the discussion around Lemma \ref{lem:algorithm}.
 Another useful feature of Viennot's construction is that it records a ``timeline'' of the bumping algorithm; see Definition \ref{def:Viennot} and Example \ref{ex:timeline}.
 This will be a crucial feature in our extension of this construction to type $C$ combinatorics.